 Home Heating & Cooling frequently gets asked this question during furnace repair service calls.
-It’s best to start planning for furnace installation when:
+It’s best to start planning for

 • Your furnace is more than 15 years old.